open-feature/java-sdk-contrib/tools/provider-tck/README.md

 ## Known gaps

+- **Evaluation context passthrough, beyond the targeting key.** `targeting-key-flag` resolves differently for a matching context, so a provider that drops the context is caught by the resolved value itself — that is what the `@targeting` scenarios do, and no echo operation is needed for it.
-- **Evaluation context passthrough.** The TCK builds evaluation contexts but cannot assert the context *reached* the backend intact.
-That needs an echo operation on the control API — something like `GET /last-evaluation` returning the request the backend last received.
-Until then, a provider that silently drops the context passes.
+  What is still unverified is that the *whole* context arrives intact: a provider that forwards the targeting key and silently discards every other attribute passes.
+Closing that needs either an echo operation on the control API — something like `GET /last-evaluation` returning the request the backend last received — or a canonical flag whose rule keys on a custom attribute.
-- **Targeting and bucketing.** Out of scope by design: that is backend evaluation logic.
-The `@targeting` tag is reserved for context-passthrough scenarios once the gap above is closed, and is not declarable until they exist.
+- **Targeting and bucketing correctness.** Out of scope by design: that is backend evaluation logic.
+  `targeting-key-flag` carries the one rule in the canonical set, and it is there to prove the context reached the backend rather than to test how the backend evaluated it — which is why its rule is stated as behaviour and not as a syntax.
 - **Caching.** Whether a stale provider keeps serving last-known values during an outage depends on whether it holds a local copy of the ruleset.
 The `@caching` tag is reserved; no scenarios yet, and so not declarable.